ifedorenko/com.ifedorenko.m2e.sourcelookup/demo/TESTCRIPT.md

 Expected: org.eclipse.jetty.orbit_javax.servlet_3.0.0.v201112011016 project is created in workspace
 Expected: debugger automatically refreshes to show HttpServlet.java from workspace binary project
-          ^^^ does not work as of 2012-12-08, select another frame and go back to refresh
 Expected: Display view provides codeassist for 'me...' method variable, shows the variable value

 Expected: Variables view, show actual and declared type of Response shows sources from binary project